weigao95/surfelwarp/README.md

 ### Contact

-If you have any question or suggestion regarding this work, please send an email to weigao@mit.edu
+If you have any question or suggestion regarding this work, please send me an email.